Discover more from Sally's Real Life

 My theory is that it's a perfect storm of a few significant factors:

-"Food" that is actually dangerous to eat: GMO foods appear in all processed food (basically anything with soy, corn, cottonseed and canola) which change your DNA.
+DANGEROUS “FOOD” GMO foods appear in all processed food (basically anything with soy, corn, cottonseed and canola) and GMOs change your DNA.
 BTW, HFCS is a GMO food.
 Gettin' a double-whammy with that particular poison.
 For a list of brands that are GMO-free, click here.

 Well, I know I started out talking about moving and how stressful it is, but I'm just too stressed to talk about it.
 Maybe tomorrow.